-To provide additional information in the Service Manager System Information Record:
+To provide additional information in the Service Manager System Information Record, follow these steps:

-- 1. Log in to Service Manager as a system administrator. - 2.
-Navigate to System Administration > Base System Configuration > Miscellaneous > System Information Record. - 3.
-Click the General tab. - 4.
-Enable the Run in Multi-Company Mode option. - 5.
-Click the Active Integrations tab. - Select the HP Universal CMDB option.
-The form displays the UCMDB web service URL field.
+- 1. Log in to Service Manager as a system administrator. - Navigate to System Administration > Base System Configuration > Miscellaneous > System Information Record. - Click the General tab. - 4.
+Enable the Run in Multi-Company Mode option and then click Save.